ksarpotdar/tilly/src/tools/README.md

 # Tools
-Contains some utility tools for converting data into the format used by cdb.
+Contains some utility tools for converting data into the format used by Tilly.

 |Tool|Use|
 |:-|:-|